Woman arrested on suspicion of murder after three children found dead in Bristol

 “She was so happy when she had that little boy,” she told the PA news agency.

-A 42-year-old Bristol taxi driver said he had last seen the mother and her three children – who he believed were aged eight, four and one year old – two weeks ago.
+A 42-year-old Bristol taxi driver said he had last seen the mother and her three children – who he believed were aged eight, four and one – two weeks ago.

 He said: “She was happy.
 Her kids were all happy.”